 Consistent recruitment for additional foster homes will be utilized to include targeted recruitment for children with special needs.
-All foster homes will be expected to operate within their licensed capacity.
+All foster homes will be expected to operate within their licensed capacity, and no home can have more than six (6) children at any time without approval from DFPS State Office, Licensing, and Legal.
 However, when OCOK and the Provider assess a foster family and determine they can temporarily handle increased capacity, a plan will be developed to pursue a waiver to allow siblings to be placed in the same home even if that results in the home being over the licensed capacity.
 Placing siblings together reduces the stress and behavioral issues in most cases and reduces the trauma for children of being removed from their families.
 This waiver will allow these children to remain together.
 Not all cases will support this concept and each case must be individually evaluated to determine the capability of the home and foster parents as well as the needs of the children.
+In the event that there are six (6) children placed in the home, the Provider should increase supervision of the home and develop a plan with the OCOK Therapeutic Services Coordinator as to how they will ensure appropriate services and supports are available to the foster home.
+(Refer to Section on PHBC homes for information on capacity in PHBC placements)